 Think of the probable challenges you may face and keep a solution ready.
 This makes teaching effective and learning fun for new learners.

-Teachers are the torch bearers of a civilized society.
+Teachers are the torchbearers of a civilized society.
 For ages, teachers have used different methods, approaches, and styles to suit the child’s requirements.
 Teaching English as a second language is a challenge as we can see that for non-native speakers, various methods need to be devised.
-In India, English teaching is an exciting task, as we are multi-lingual and have a diverse socio-economic background.
+In India, English teaching is an exciting task, as we are multi-lingual and have a diverse socio-economic backgrounds.
 Still, general thinking identifies the English language as a mark of being literate.
-So teachers of this century put together all the methods to find the best one for our country.
+So teachers of this century put together all the methods of teaching English to find the best one for our country.
 Although too much use of visual aids and gamification of education are still not widespread in our country.